 3 Technologies, among them two great rulers in the world of technology and sports accessories.
-Yes, we are talking about Sony and Adidas, who assisted in making this World Cup more beautiful.
+Yes, we are talking about Sony and Adidas, who assisted in making this World Cup spectacular.
 Eventually, there was someone else, who had a huge influence, GoalControl GmbH.
-Now, in every sports even there is a matter of sponsors, broadcasting partners and the revenue is earned from broadcasting partners in many ways.
-Now people don’t just watch a match on television, now people like to watch on the internet, wanna watch a match on the go on their smartphones and tablets.
+Now, in every sports event, there is a matter of sponsors, broadcast partners and the revenue is earned from broadcasting partners in many ways.
+Now people don’t just watch a match on television, they like to watch on the internet, want to watch a match on the go on their smartphones and tablets.
 So, to improve the viewer experience something was done, which was never been experimented before- 4K coverage.
-We’ll will be looking into all three tech behind the World Cup, so let’s start with the first one.
+We’ll be looking into all three techs behind the World Cup, so let’s start with the first one.

-2. Goal Line Technology
+2. Goal-Line Technology

-For the first time in tournament history, goal line technology (GLT) will be used to assist referees this summer in Brazil.
+For the first time in tournament history, goal-line technology (GLT) will be used to assist referees this summer in Brazil.
 To implement this, FIFA went into a long process of testing the Goal Line Technology companies and tested their systems in matches.
-Finally FIFA selected GoalControl GmbH as their partner for the FIFA World Cup 2014.
-GoalControl GmbH had to undergo the testing program and had to earn the FIFA Pro certification for participating the technology race in the FIFA World Cup 2014.
+Finally, FIFA selected GoalControl GmbH as their partner for the FIFA World Cup 2014.
+GoalControl GmbH had to undergo the testing program and had to earn the FIFA Pro certification for participating in the technology race in the FIFA World Cup 2014.
 This technology has surely assisted the referees in a great way.
 The ball is tracked in 3D during the whole match and as soon as the ball crosses the field line, no matter at what position the referee is, how will get an alert on his wristwatch which is synced with the GLT system.
 And finally, here’s a short video from FIFA to show how it actually works.

 This is something most football fans are very familiar with, the official ball for the FIFA World Cup 2014.
 Balls from previous tournaments have been subject to scrutiny for being too light and having erratic flight paths due to their make up.
 But the Brazuca has been tested for 1.5 years and has received approval from 600 of the world’s top players including Lionel Messi, Iker Casillas, Bastian Schweinsteiger and former France player Zinedine Zidane.
-This is what Adidas said about Brazuca- “A new structural innovation with a unique symmetry of six identical panels alongside a different surface structure will provide improved grip, touch, stability and aerodynamics on the pitch.
+This is what Adidas said about Brazuca- “A new structural innovation with a unique symmetry of six identical panels alongside a different surface structure will provide improved grip, touch, stability, and aerodynamics on the pitch.
 Brazuca has been thoroughly tested to meet and exceed all FIFA metrics for an official match ball, ensuring top performance for every condition.”